 While salt on its own doesn’t add belly fat, it does cause water retention.

 This water retention can make you feel bloated and swollen.

 Avoiding foods with large amounts of salt will go a long way towards your weight loss goals.

 What foods decrease belly fat?

-- Protein.
-One of the best things you can do to aid your stress belly loss, or any belly loss, is increase protein.
+One of the best things you can do to aid your stress belly loss, or any belly loss, is increase your protein intake.
 Protein reduces cravings and helps build lean muscles.
 Eggs, legumes and meats are good sources of protein.

 Other Ways to Treat Stress Belly?

 Sometimes it’s just too difficult to treat stress belly on your own.
 You may need a little guidance.